Rapid Arctic meltdown in Siberia alarms scientists

 “Will roads, buildings, oil and gas pipelines be able to survive without emergency [interventions], due to permafrost degradation?”
 Alexander Fedorov, deputy director of the Melnikov Permafrost Institute in the regional capital of Yakutsk, said in an email.
 “One must live on stable lands.
 In Siberia and the Arctic, many settlements and infrastructure were built before global warming, before there were problems.
 The main thing is not to be late with the solutions, because many villages are located in dangerous and vulnerable areas.”

-For all the disconcerting signals coming out of the Arctic, the potential for troubling events remains high in the coming months, Meier said.
+For all the disconcerting signals coming out of the Arctic right now, the potential for troubling events remains high in the coming months, Meier said.

 Sea ice typically reaches its minimum in September, he noted.
 Ice melt accelerates in Greenland during June and July.
 Wildfires have the potential to worsen as summer drags on.
 Intense summer storms can cause permafrost degradation and worsen coastal erosion.